Skip to main content

 Procurement stageCommercial team activity in TruBuild

-Tender preparationConfirm package structure, currency, assets, contractor list, BOQ/PTE quality, and bidder return requirements
+Tender preparationConfirm package structure, assets, contractor list, and BOQ quality

-Initial submissionUpload contractor priced submissions and run Round 1 comparison
+Initial submissionUpload contractor priced submissions and run the first round

-Compliance reviewCheck missing documents, unpriced scope, exclusions, qualifications, arithmetic issues, and abnormal spreads
+Compliance reviewCheck unpriced scope, exclusions, and abnormal spreads on the dashboard and scorecards

-Revised submissionUpload revised priced submissions and create the next commercial round
+Revised submissionUpload revised priced submissions and run a new round

 Before TruBuild